phamvanphung/Springboot-base-backend/README.md

 Project updating...

-When you want to use a feature you can copy moudle in brand have feature to your project.
+When you want to use a feature you can copy module in brand have feature to your project.
 Every brand same a simple to config feature.